 In a dying South Dakota town, Adam Van Eck returns to care for his ailing mother.
 Once a promising actor, his Broadway dreams have faded over the years.
-Four days after he returns, his mother is found dead in her garden, and Adam is folding a shotgun.
+Four days after he returns, his mother is found dead in her garden, and Adam is holding a shotgun.

 Sheriff Karen Mehaffey brings in part-time detective, Marek Okerlund.
 What seems like a cut-and-dried murder case really isn’t.
 There’s a lot more going on with the retired teacher than meets the eye.
 Initially, they think Adam might have killed her as an alternative to watching her descend further into dementia, either as a mercy killing or because he didn’t want to have to care for her.
 However, the facts don’t match up to this theory and the two must find out who would want to kill the retired beloved teacher.
 At the same time, the town is facing a threat from a flood.
 Karen is racing around with the mystery and trying to monitor the rising waters.